 When traveling, women can carry ECP to prevent an unintended pregnancy, if needed.
 For more information on situations that could justify the use of emergency contraception, speak to your healthcare provider.

 Emergency contraception pill (ECP) or "morning after pill"

 ECPs are available without a prescription at local pharmacies or can be prescribed by a pharmacist.
 It is most effective when taken as soon as possible after having unprotected sex, but can be used up to 5 days after having sex.
 If it fails to prevent pregnancy, it will not harm the fetus.

 An emergency contraception pill is preventive.
 It cannot interrupt an established pregnancy.
 Furthermore, it is more effective if used occasionally rather than as a regular birth control method.

 Emergency contraception may, on occasion, cause nausea and vomiting.
 If needed, anti-nausea medicine can be taken before.
-However, if vomiting occurs after taking the ECP, contact your healthcare provider immediately, as another dose may be necessary.
+However, if vomiting or diarrhea occurs after taking the ECP, contact your healthcare provider immediately, as another dose may be necessary.

 Women are advised to use barrier contraception (e.g., condom) for at least 7 days after taking an ECP.
 If you take a hormonal contraceptive, speak to your pharmacist to find out when best to resume your contraceptive.

 Lastly, if your period is more than one week late, or if you have still not had a period within 21 days of having taken the ECP, a pregnancy test should be taken.

 Copper intrauterine device or IUD